 In our view, fund performance is the icing on the cake but not the cake.

-Asset allocation and diversification are key ingredients to performance, but even then, without annual re-balancing of portfolios, risk can become skewed and many investors are not aware of this.
+Asset allocation and diversification are key ingredients to performance, but even then, without regular re-balancing of portfolios, risk can become skewed and many investors are not aware of this.